 “James!”
-I heard Periclum say panicked as I felt him trying to get me to my feet.
+I heard Periclum say, panicked as I felt him trying to get me to my feet.
 “Let’s hope they thought that came from the ‘malfunctioning’ EMC turrets.”
 I got to my feet and continue forward as I felt Periclum pushing.
 Looking around, I could see the cylinder is full of Stilla, especially on the central core full of electronic looking devices.
 It looked like they were stripping the ship of everything they could get their hands on.

 As we were walking, I noticed how much like jelly my legs felt.
 I felt sick, very sick, and each step was a pain for me.
 But I was thankful that we could stay clear of any Stilla as we walked in this random direction.
 “I don’t get it!”
 I heard Periclum say.
-I couldn’t say anything as I concentrated on keeping my sick back.
+I couldn’t say anything since I was concentrating on keeping my sick back.
 “The Stilla aren’t meant to be intelligent enough to know what any of this technology is.
 Yet here they are, taking it and making it work.
 They have access to the EMC machines here, yet they leave them alone.
 If they know how everything else works, they should know how that works?
 The entire thing just feels off.”

 “Periclum!”
 I said with a dry throat and feeling ever so sick.

-“What is it James?” he asked looking at me.
+“What is it, James?” he asked, looking at me.

 “How are you so calm?”
 I looked at him intensely at that moment.

 “We are wearing the best suits we can wear.
-Sure, we adapted it from a lesser suit.
-Dare I say it.
+Sure, we adapted it from… Dare I say it, a lesser suit.
 The Rehew designed that.
 However, these suits will keep us hidden.
 They did not understand that we were there in the EMC room when they were.”
 He had a moment where he gurgled to himself.
 “I bet that ‘malfunctioning’ EMC has now blasted into space.
 Guess we won’t be going back that way.”
 He continued gurgling, amused at what he accomplished.